 National Center for Preservation Technology & Training

 Ten-week summer Internships are sometimes available for undergraduate and graduate students in the Archaeology and Collections Program of the NCPTT, located at Northwestern State University in Natchitoches, Louisiana.

 National Park Service

-This link takes you to the Cultural Resources and Historic Preservation Internships.
-These are oriented to archaeology, museology, and occasionally cultural anthropology.
+These are oriented to cultural resources management and archaeology.
 Internships are available for both the academic year and the summer.
-Click the link toward the bottom of the page for a list of a wide range of other internship programs.
 There are also opportunities for volunteers.

 Nonprofit Career Center